vaizguy/cryptikchaos/README.md

 ```
 test
 ```
-as command, you will get ">>888: Simple Message Transfer Test Passed." as output.
+into the app console, you will get ">>888: Simple Message Transfer Test Passed." as output on your test server.
+This signifies successful data exchange between client and test server.